Gleoman/Driftrock-TechTest/README.md

 #### **3. most_loyal**

-This method identifies the user who has made the greatest number of purchases, meeting User Story 3 through:
+This method identifies the user who has made the greatest number of purchases, meeting User Story 3:

 ###### user_ids array

 ```
+- calls private method to parse user data
-- iterates over the user data endpoint to create an array of user_ids
+- iterates over the user data to create an array of user_ids
 ```

 ###### user_ids/spend

 ```
+- calls private method to parse purchase data
-- takes the user_ids array as an argument and the purchases endpoint as another
+- takes the user_ids array as an argument and the purchases data as another
 - creates a user_id=>spend hash
 - iterates over the user_ids array to either i) create a key=>value pair for a given user
- if one does not exist, or ii) add the spend of a purchase to the value of a user_id
+ if one does not exist with a default value of zero, or ii) add the spend of a purchase to the value of a user_id
-- sorts the resulting user_id=>spend hash to identify the user_id with the greatest spend
+- sorts the hash in descending order
+- outputs the first key
 ```

 ###### user_id/e-mail

 ```
 - takes the user_id identified above as an argument
-- iterates over the purchases endpoint to find the relevant user_id data point
+- iterates over the purchases data to find the relevant user_id data point
 - outputs the e-mail address associated with that data point

 ```